Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 After reading the GPIOs connected to the addresses, we check if the operation is a read or a write by reading the values of the GPIOs connected to RD and WR.

-In case of write, we must wait until the data is available in the bus, then we can read the GPIOs and perform the write.
+In case of write, we must wait further until the data is available in the bus, then we can read the GPIOs and perform the write.

 In case of the read, we must first set the GPIOs associated with the data as output (we configured them to be input).
 Then we can output the data corresponding